Skip to content

 Essential requirement: no reoffending

 All the periods must elapse "without having reoffended".
-A new final conviction within the period prevents the earlier record from being expunged on schedule.
+A new final conviction within the period prevents the earlier record from being expunged on schedule, and a breach of sentence can also reopen enforcement of the original penalty.
 That is why the tool's result is always conditional: it assumes no new offence has been committed during the computed period.

 Effects of expungement